-Buying your first car, moving to a new state, losing or changing your job or starting a small business – just a few of the life changes that should trigger a review of your insurance.
-Picking the right insurance coverage for you and your family isn't just about understanding your insurance choices and selecting the right policy – it’s also about finding the right insurance agent.
-So, when life throws major changes at you, the National Association of Insurance Commissioners (NAIC) offers these tips to help you find the right agent for your insurance needs.
+Selecting the right insurance coverage isn't just about understanding your choices and selecting the right policy.
+It can also be about finding the right insurance agent.
+The National Association of Insurance Commissioners (NAIC) offers these tips to help you find the right agent for your insurance needs.

 Independent Agent, Captive Agent, Insurance Broker — What's the difference?

-When you start your search for an agent, you’ll have a couple of different types to choose from.
-You can pick an independent agent or a captive (sometimes called direct) agent.
-An independent agent may have contracts with several different insurance companies.
-A captive agent writes exclusively with one company.
-Independent and captive agents represent the insurance company and receive a commission from the insurance company for the sale of its policies.
+When you start your search, you can pick an independent agent or a captive (or direct) agent.
+An independent agent may sell policies from many different companies.
+A captive agent sells insurance for only one company.
+Independent and captive agents represent insurance companies and receive a commission from the insurance company for the sale of its policies.

-For more complicated insurance transactions, such as those involving insurance coverage for a small business, owners may choose to utilize an insurance broker.
-An insurance broker represents your company in a search of the local insurance market to find the maximum coverage for the best possible cost.
-Because the broker represents you, brokers generally charge a fee for their services.
+For more complicated insurance transactions, such as coverage for a small business, you may choose a broker.
+An insurance broker represents your business by searching the local insurance market to find the right coverage for the best price.
+Because the broker represents you, they generally charge a fee for their services.

 Selecting an Agent

-Whether you're looking for your first agent or thinking about switching agents or companies, it's a good idea to have several to choose from.
-When evaluating your list, consider these things:
+Whether you're looking for your first agent or thinking about switching, it's a good idea to have several choices.
+When evaluating your options, consider these things:

 What to Expect

-Now that you have a short list of potential agents, what should you expect when you go to the office to purchase coverage?
+What should you expect when you visit the agent's office to purchase coverage?